Madison, Florida: Media

 Area newspapers published by Greene Publishing are Madison County Carrier and The Madison Enterprise Recorder.

 Transportation

 Madison is served by Madison Shuttle, a bus route operated by Big Bend Transit.

 Freight service is provided by the Florida Gulf & Atlantic Railroad, which acquired most of the former CSX main line from Pensacola to Jacksonville on June 1, 2019.

+It used to have an Amtrak Station as part of the Sunset Limited.